 Adaptation (Change In Physical Features And Behavior)

-Most animals are more active no matter how chilly the temperature.
+Most animals are more active no matter how chilly the temperature is.
 This is because they are able to adapt to the environment quickly.
 Animals like rodents, foxes, squirrels mice, and beavers are very active in winter, they gather extra food in the fall and store it to eat later.

-The ways in which they adapt differs across animals and species.
-Some make changes in their behavior or bodies, some change their diets and eat other kinds of food.
+The ways in which they adapt differ across animals and species.
+Some make changes in their behavior or bodies, and some change their diets and eat other kinds of food.
 Red fox adapts by eating different types of food.

 Some other examples of how animals adapt through winter: